 God’s people should make mighty intercession to him for help now.
 And they must put their whole energies into the effort to proclaim the truth during the respite that has been granted.
 As they consecrate themselves unreservedly to God’s service, a convincing power will attend their efforts to present the truth to others, and light will shine into many hearts.

 — The Review and Herald, November 23, 1905

-My Father In Heaven, I regard all Your ways to be right and I love Your ways.
-Forgive me that I do not use my time in ministering to those who are perishing for lack of knowledge.
+My Father In Heaven, I love Your ways.
 I lay hold of Your arm of strength and consecrate myself unreservedly to Your service.
-I call upon You in faith that You will work in behalf of Your people.
-May a convincing power attend our efforts to present the truth to others that Your light may shine into many hearts.
+Help me to proclaim Your truth.
+I call upon You in faith to work in me, may a convincing power attend my efforts in presenting the truth to others that Your light may shine into their hearts.